TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 This embedded platform has low computation capabilities, which limits the QR code renewal period.
 Power consumption also limits the QR code renewal period.

-- a dedicated tablet could easily remove some of the above limitations, but on the other hand a tablet is more costly, is subject to theft, and is subject to attacks, being connected.
+- a dedicated tablet could easily remove some of the above limitations, but on the other hand a tablet is more costly, is subject to theft, and is subject to attacks, being connected to wireless networks.
 It is therefore a potential target device for displaying dynamic QR codes, but not the privileged one.

 ## 3- Detailed operational description